sanger-cellular-informatics/Targeton-Designer/README.md

 }
 ```

 Remember to use exact names as mentioned above.
+If a filter name is missing, it will not be applied (e.g., if `"filters": {"duplicates": true}`, `"HAP1_variant"` will not be applied).

-If no custom config file is passed, then the default `config/designer.config.json` is applied.
+If no custom config file is passed, then the default `config/designer.config.json` will be applied.
 If a custom config file is passed but it does not contain a `filters` key, then the filters from `config/designer.config.json` will be applied.
 If the custom config file contains a `filters` key and no filters defined, i.e. `"filters": {},`, then the `duplicates` filter will be applied by default.

 ### Primer Scoring Tool